gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

     delete: func(key: string);
 ```

+Every plugin has its own independent key space, and can only directly read/write its own data.
+Data may be shared between plugins only if explicilty exposed through the plugin's API.

 ### Data backing

 The `wasi-keyvalue` implementation currently uses LocalStorage as its data backing, because it is a synchronous interface which is easiest to integrate with wasm.

-Note: This imposes a major restriction on the amount of memory available for psibase plugins: Currently there is a hard limit of 5MB for the total amount of data stored in LocalStorage across all psibase apps.
+Note: This imposes a major restriction on the amount of local data storage available for psibase plugins: Currently there is [a hard limit](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#web_storage) for the total amount of data stored in LocalStorage across all psibase apps in a given browser, since storage across all apps is managed by a single domain.
 This restriction will be lifted in a future implementation of plugin storage that uses a different data backing layer such as IndexedDB.

 ### Persistence